 Figure 4: Skill score between model 1 and model 2 across 60 minutes

-From Figure 4, we can see that Model 2 shows at least 2% improvement in accuracy compare to Model 1.
-We also observe that at a later stage in the forecast time step (after 40 minutes), Model 2 shows up to 6% improvement in accuracy.
+From Figure 4, we can see that Model 2 shows at least 2% improvement in accuracy compared to Model 1.
+We also observe that at a later stage in the forecast time step (after 40 minutes), Model 2 shows up to 6% improvement inaccuracy.

 The choice of metrics can influence how we evaluate the performance of a particular model.
 It is important to choose the correct metric as it can affect our model selection step.

 Mohammed Sunasra, “Performance Metrics for Classification problems in Machine Learning”, medium, https://medium.com/@MohammedS/performance-metrics-for-classification-problems-in-machine-learning-part-i-b085d432082b